 Chipping often gets overlooked, yet its significance surpasses raw power or physical prowess.
 It’s a skill that anyone with even a modicum of intelligence can master to match the proficiency of professionals.
 You don’t require Brooks Koepka’s biceps or a basketball player’s stature to excel at chipping.
+How to chip in golf is a significant part of the game.

 So, why do many of us neglect it?
 Often, it boils down to ego – the allure of smashing a colossal drive overshadows the importance of refining skills closer to the green.
 However, improving your chipping can be the key to breaking through scoring barriers.
-While some may find it mundane, consider the excitement of achieving your first 79, 89, or 99.
-Shaving off strokes around the greens is where real progress is made, not solely in driving distance or power.

 Chipping and Putting: Your Key to Lower Scores